Vaginitis

 Risk Factors

-Risk factor of Vaginitis:
+Risk factors of Vaginitis:

 - Hormonal changes, such as those associated with pregnancy, birth control pills or menopause